How to repair your smartphone yourself?

 picture 6

-The screen is one of the most fragile and shock-prone parts of a smartphone.
+The screen is one of the most fragile and vulnerable parts of a smartphone.
 If your screen is broken or cracked , here's how to replace it:

 • Turn off your smartphone and remove the SIM card and memory card if they are removable.

 • Place a suction cup on the screen and gently pull to lift it.
-Insert a pick or plastic card into the gap and slide it all the way around the screen to peel it off completely.
+Insert a guitar pick or plastic card into the gap and slide it all the way around the screen to detach it completely.

-• Unplug the screen connector that connects the LCD panel to the motherboard.
-Be careful not to damage other components.
+• Disconnect the monitor connector that links the LCD panel to the motherboard.
+Be careful not to damage any other components.

-• Remove the broken screen and replace it with a new screen.
-Reconnect the display connector and stick it with special glue or double-sided tape.
+• Remove the broken screen and replace it with a new one.
+Reconnect the screen connector and secure it with special glue or double-sided tape.

 • Turn on your smartphone and check that the screen is working properly.

-The battery no longer holds a charge or swells
+The battery no longer holds a charge or is swollen

-The battery is one of the most stressed and wear-sensitive parts of a smartphone .
-If your battery no longer holds a charge or swells, here's how to replace it:
+The battery is one of the most stressed and wear-prone parts of a smartphone .
+If your battery no longer holds a charge or is swollen, here's how to replace it:

 • Turn off your smartphone and remove the SIM card and memory card if they are removable.

-• Remove the back cover of your smartphone if it is clipped or screwed.
-Otherwise, lightly heat the edges of the back cover with a hair dryer or heat gun to soften the glue holding it in place.
-Place a suction cup on the back cover and gently pull to lift it up.
-Insert a pick or plastic card into the gap and slide it all the way around the back cover to peel it off completely.
+• Remove the back cover of your smartphone if it's clipped or screwed on.
+Otherwise, gently heat the edges of the back cover with a hairdryer or heat gun to soften the adhesive holding it in place.
+Place a suction cup over the back cover and gently pull to lift it.
+Insert a guitar pick or plastic card into the gap and slide it all the way around the back cover to detach it completely.

-• Replace the battery with a new battery.
-Reconnect the battery connector and stick it with special glue or double-sided tape.
+• Replace the battery with a new one.
+Reconnect the battery connector and secure it with special glue or double-sided tape.

-• Replace the back cover and clip or screw it.
+• Replace the back cover and clip or screw it in place.
 Turn on your smartphone and check that the battery is working properly.

 picture 23

-The speaker or microphone is one of the parts most exposed to humidity or dust on a smartphone .
-If your speaker or mic no longer works, here's how to replace it:
+The speaker or microphone is one of the parts of a smartphone most exposed to moisture or dust .
+If your speaker or microphone stops working, here's how to replace it:

 • Turn off your smartphone and remove the SIM card and memory card if they are removable.

-• Remove the back cover of your smartphone if it is clipped or screwed.
-Otherwise, lightly heat the edges of the back cover with a hair dryer or heat gun to soften the glue holding it in place.
-Place a suction cup on the back cover and gently pull to lift it up.
-Insert a pick or plastic card into the gap and slide it all the way around the back cover to peel it off completely.
+• Remove the back cover of your smartphone if it's clipped or screwed on.
+Otherwise, gently heat the edges of the back cover with a hairdryer or heat gun to soften the adhesive holding it in place.
+Place a suction cup over the back cover and gently pull to lift it.
+Insert a guitar pick or plastic card into the gap and slide it all the way around the back cover to detach it completely.

-• Unscrew the screws that hold the metal plate that protects the motherboard.
-Remove the metal plate by lifting it with a spatula or tweezers.
+• Unscrew the screws that hold the metal plate protecting the motherboard.
+Remove the metal plate by lifting it with a spudger or tweezers.

-• Locate the speaker or mic on the motherboard.
-It is usually a small black square with holes in it.
-Disconnect the speaker or mic connector that connects the speaker or mic to the motherboard.
-Be careful not to damage other components.
+• Locate the speaker or microphone on the motherboard.
+It's usually a small black square with holes.
+Disconnect the speaker or microphone connector that connects the speaker or microphone to the motherboard.
+Be careful not to damage any other components.

-• Remove the speaker or mic by lifting it with a spatula or tweezers.
-If it's stuck, lightly heat the speaker or mic with a hair dryer or heat gun to soften the glue holding it in place.
+• Remove the speaker or microphone by lifting it with a spatula or tweezers.
+If it is glued, gently heat the speaker or microphone with a hairdryer or heat gun to soften the adhesive holding it in place.

-• Replace the speaker or microphone with a new speaker or microphone.
-Reconnect the speaker or microphone connector and stick it with special glue or double-sided tape.
+• Replace the speaker or microphone with a new one.
+Reconnect the speaker or microphone connector and secure it with special glue or double-sided tape.

-• Put the metal plate back in place and screw it in place.
-Replace the back cover and clip or screw it.
-Turn on your smartphone and check that the speaker or microphone is working properly.
+• Replace the metal plate and screw it in place.
+Replace the back cover and clip or screw it into place.
+Turn on your smartphone and check that the speaker and microphone are working properly.

-This article might interest you: How to fix Xiaomi speaker sound problem?
+This article might interest you: How to fix the sound problem on a Xiaomi speaker?

-The home button, power button or volume button is one of the most used and wear-prone parts of a smartphone.
-If your home button, power button or volume button no longer works, here's how to replace it:
+The home button, power button, or volume button is one of the most frequently used and wear-prone parts of a smartphone.
+If your home button, power button, or volume button is no longer working, here's how to replace it:

 • Turn off your smartphone and remove the SIM card and memory card if they are removable.

-• Remove the back cover of your smartphone if it is clipped or screwed.
-Otherwise, lightly heat the edges of the back cover with a hair dryer or heat gun to soften the glue holding it in place.
-Place a suction cup on the back cover and gently pull to lift it up.
-Insert a pick or plastic card into the gap and slide it all the way around the back cover to peel it off completely.
+• Remove the back cover of your smartphone if it's clipped or screwed on.
+Otherwise, gently heat the edges of the back cover with a hairdryer or heat gun to soften the adhesive holding it in place.
+Place a suction cup over the back cover and gently pull to lift it.
+Insert a guitar pick or plastic card into the gap and slide it all the way around the back cover to detach it completely.

-• Unscrew the screws that hold the metal plate that protects the motherboard.
-Remove the metal plate by lifting it with a spatula or tweezers.
+• Unscrew the screws that hold the metal plate protecting the motherboard.
+Remove the metal plate by lifting it with a spudger or tweezers.

 • Locate the home button, power button, or volume button on the motherboard.
-This is usually a small metal rectangle with a spring.
-Unplug the home button, power button, or volume button connector that connects the button to the motherboard.
-Be careful not to damage other components.
+It's usually a small metal rectangle with a spring.
+Disconnect the connector for the home button, power button, or volume button that connects the button to the motherboard.
+Be careful not to damage any other components.

-• Remove the home button, power button or volume button by lifting it with a spatula or tweezers.
-If it's stuck, lightly heat the button with a hair dryer or heat gun to soften the glue holding it in place.
+• Remove the home button, power button, or volume button by lifting it with a spudger or tweezers.
+If it's glued on, gently heat the button with a hairdryer or heat gun to soften the adhesive holding it in place.

-• Replace the home button, power button or volume button with a new button.
-Reconnect the button connector and stick it with special glue or double-sided tape.
+• Replace the home button, power button, or volume button with a new one.
+Reconnect the button connector and secure it with special glue or double-sided tape.

-• Put the metal plate back in place and screw it in place.
-Replace the back cover and clip or screw it.
-Turn on your smartphone and check that the home button, power button or volume button is working correctly.
+• Replace the metal plate and screw it in place.
+Replace the back cover and clip or screw it in.
+Turn on your smartphone and check that the home button, power button, and volume buttons are working properly.

 What precautions should be taken before, during and after the repair?

-Repairing your smartphone yourself is not a trivial operation.
-Certain precautions must be taken before, during and after the repair to avoid unpleasant surprises.
+Repairing your own smartphone is not a simple task.
+Certain precautions must be taken before, during, and after the repair to avoid unpleasant surprises.
 Here are some tips to follow:

-• Before starting the repair, make a backup of your personal data on a computer, USB stick or online storage service.
-This will help you avoid losing your contacts, photos, messages or applications in the event of a problem.
+• Before starting the repair, back up your personal data to a computer, USB drive, or online storage service.
+This will prevent you from losing your contacts, photos, messages, or applications in case of a problem.

-• During repair, work in a clean, dry, well-lit area.
-Use an anti-static mat or aluminum foil to place your smartphone to avoid electrostatic discharge.
-Store screws and parts in labeled boxes or bags to avoid losing or confusing them.
-Carefully follow the online tutorials or repair guides that match your smartphone model.
-Do not force the parts that resist and do not hesitate to ask for help if you get stuck.
+• During the repair, work in a clean, dry, and well-lit area.
+Use an anti-static mat or aluminum foil to place your smartphone on and prevent static electricity.
+Store screws and parts in labeled boxes or bags to avoid losing or mixing them up.
+Carefully follow online tutorials or repair guides specific to your smartphone model.
+Do not force any parts that are stuck, and don't hesitate to ask for help if you get stuck.

-• After the repair, test all the functions of your smartphone: touch screen, camera, sound, wifi, bluetooth, etc. If something doesn't work, make sure you've plugged in and secured the connectors and parts correctly.
-If the problem persists, contact customer service at the site or store where you purchased the spare parts.
-You may be able to receive an exchange or refund.
+• After the repair, test all the functions of your smartphone: the touchscreen, camera, sound, Wi-Fi, Bluetooth, etc. If something isn't working, check that you have properly connected and secured the connectors and parts.
+If the problem persists, contact customer service at the website or store where you purchased the replacement parts.
+You may be eligible for an exchange or a refund.

 Conclusion

-Repairing your smartphone yourself with spare parts is an economical, ecological and rewarding solution.
-But you have to be careful and careful not to aggravate the situation or damage your device.
-By following the steps and precautions that we have described in this article, you will be able to give a second life to your smartphone and take advantage of its features.
-Don't forget to make a backup of your data before starting the repair and test your smartphone after the repair.
+Repairing your smartphone yourself with spare parts is an economical, eco-friendly, and rewarding solution.
+However, you must be careful and meticulous to avoid making the situation worse or damaging your device.
+By following the steps and precautions described in this article, you can give your smartphone a second life and enjoy its features.
+Remember to back up your data before starting the repair and test your smartphone afterward.

 Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
 I share with you my analyses, my tests, tutorials and my favorites on various media.
 I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
 So stay tuned!